-The AirPods Pro model, however, is a substantial improvement in seemingly all ways.
+The AirPods Pro is a pretty advanced set of earbuds.
 For starters, it includes active noise cancelling, which we’ve come to expect from any modern headset or earbuds.
 The ergonomics are quite comfortable, with soft ear tips that fit snugly into your ear canal for hours on end.

 One more thing.
 The AirPods case is actually a battery.
 So when you put your earbuds away, they will automatically charge while inside the case.
 It gives the brilliant illusion of endless hours of battery life.
 Of course, the case itself will need to be charged occasionally, too.